graphprotocol/indexer-rs/docs/Routes.md

 ## Note

-If this documentation is outdated or incomplete, you can view the complete and up-to-date list of routes in the source code:
+You can always view the latest complete and up-to-date list of routes in the source code:
 [Service Router Implementation](./crates/service/src/service/router.rs)